Outsourcing IT Department vs. In-House IT: Everything You Need to Know

 This can include things like:

-Furthermore, they build strong relationships with their clients to the point of becoming almost like an extension of their business or part of the organization itself.
-This not only creates further synergy and cost savings but also allows both sides to thrive and move forward together.
+Furthermore, strong MSPs build deep relationships with their clients — to the point of becoming almost like an extension of the business itself.
+This doesn’t just create synergy and cost savings; it allows both sides to thrive and move forward together.

 Access to New, More Reliable Information Technology (Including Hardware and Software)